KadinHarris/comp360_sp26/projects/project3_particles.md

 ### Problem 1.1: Particle Accessors

 Write accessor functions for particles.
 These will make your code much more readable.
+Use `car`, `cadr`, `caddr`, etc.

 ```racket
 (define test-particle (list 100 200 3 -5 60))